Table of Contents

 Introduction

-You might be wondering, “What makes this empanada different from all the others?”
-Well, for starters, Chamorro empanadas are made with a corn-based dough instead of flour, giving them an ultra-crispy texture that holds up to the delicious filling inside.
+You may think, “What makes this empanada unlike all the other empanadas?
+For starters, Chamorro empanadas are made with corn dough instead of flour, giving them an especially crispy texture that can stand up to the tasty filling.

-As they say, “The way to a man’s heart is through his stomach,” and these Chamorro empanadas will win over anyone who takes a bite.
-So, why not give them a try today?
+You know the old saying, “The quickest way to a man’s heart is through his stomach”, and these Chamorro empanadas will do just that.
+So why not try them today?

 Why You’ll Love This Chamorro Empanada Recipe